Key takeaways

 - [ ] Clear, scannable carton labels

-Why the end of Amazon FBA Prep is a big deal for small and mid-size sellers
+Why is the end of Amazon FBA Prep a big deal for small and mid-size sellers?

 Large brands with dedicated operations teams and established warehouse processes?
 They’ll barely notice this change.
 They already have proper prep workflows locked in.